ekamil/kindle-vocab-md/packages/kindle-vocab-cli/README.md

     ┗━━ 👀 ...
 ```

-## Usage

-1. Connect Kindle with a cable, mount it
-2. (Optional) Copy Kindle's database to your drive
-   `cp /Volumes/Kindle/system/vocabulary/vocab.db ./vocab.db`
-3. Run the script with `npx @ekamil/kindle-vocab-cli --database ./vocab.db --output ./out`
-4. Enjoy words and books in the `./out` directory

 ## Inspired by

 Heavily inspired by [obsidian-kindle-plugin](https://github.com/hadynz/obsidian-kindle-plugin), but without actual integration with Obsidian 😝

 ## Assumptions

-- highly depends on structure of the Kindle vocabulary database
+- for reading: highly depends on structure of the Kindle vocabulary database
-- the files have to have readable front matter [see this for technical details](https://www.npmjs.com/package/gray-matter)
+- for deduplication: the files have to have readable front matter [see this for technical details](https://www.npmjs.com/package/gray-matter)

 ## Next steps